Shankar Chakraborty

-Shankar Chakraborty is an Indian film and television actor who has done several tele serials and has appeared in pivotal roles in numerous Bengali films.
+Shankar Chakraborty (born Haradhan Chakraborty; 18 August 1962) is an Indian film and television actor who primarily works in the Bengali Film Industry and the Bengali Television Industry.
+He has done several television serials and has appeared in pivotal roles in numerous Bengali films in his career spanning over three decades.
+In 2025, Chakraborty joined the Bengali folk band "Khyapa" as a singer and musician.

 Personal life

 Shankar Chakraborty was born to a Bengali Hindu family.
 He married actress Sonali Chakraborty in 1990.
-His wife Sonali breathed her last on 31 October, 2022 following prolonged liver complications.
-He took to the social media to declare her sudden demise.
+His wife died on 31 October, 2022 following prolonged liver complications.